jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 (like "quartal harmony", which is based on stacking fourths), but those are outside the scope of this book.

-### Triad chords

-A "triad chord" is a three-note chord built by stacking thirds.

-Triads are the most common chords in Western music.

 ### Chord factors

 The components of a chord are sometimes called "factors".